hhudson/Warn-on-unsaved-changes-plugin/README.md

 This plugin can be installed APEX environments 20.2 and higher.
 If you wish to make use the functionality in a lower APEX environment, you can follow the steps described in this video : [How to find out which Items changed in APEX](https://youtu.be/4VntEDmShXg)

+### Modal Pages

+This plugin is designed to not operate on Modal Pages.

 ### Further viewing / reading

 This plugin was inspired by Episode #20 from the APEX Instant Tip series: